mmmaction/performance/README.md

 In your gradle file add a dependency for `com.amazonaws:aws-xray-recorder-sdk-bom` and then add `@XRayEnabled` annotation to e.g. your RestControllers, Services, Repositories and other important classes!

 If everything is properly set up, you get insights on where time is spent for a single request (e.g. by traceId).
-In our case, we will see how much time is spent on API GW, how much on the integration up to the java image and then we also see hoch much time is spent in each method.
+In our case, we will see how much time is spent on API GW, how much on the integration up to the java image and then we also see how much time is spent in each method.
 In case of performance issues, this helps a lot in locating the area of the issue!

-### Other Aspects
+### Additional Performance Considerations

 There are many things to consider if you really want to fine tune your service!
 Besides the above mentioned points, things like caching or batch fetching could be beneficial.
 For our service we did not apply any of these on database or application level.